ispras/NetBlox-plug-ins/README.md

 ## Questions

-If you have some questions considering NetBlox or the provided plug-ins, please feel free to ask us!
+If you have some questions considering NetBlox or the provided plug-ins, please feel free to write us!
+Our email: modis[the special email symbol, you know]ispras.ru.